Lakshay-a/Blog/README.md

 # Blog app

-A MERN (mongo, express, react, node) stack blog app which is fully responsive and can be used to publish your blog content.
+This is a MERN (mongo, express, react, node) stack blog web application which is fully responsive.
+It can be used to write a new blog, edit an existing blog, delete a blog, and view the blogs of other users too.
+It has a rich-text editor which i made using react-quill library and it also has authentication feature.

-I have used the react-quill library to include a rich-text editor in the app.